The Duchess Wholecloth Quilt Created by Leah Day

 While the hot fix crystals were definitely out of the question, I still wanted to embellish the surface of this quilt with beads and lace.
 So the beading began!
 I first started adding a row of seed beads and lace along the center medallion.
 Then I felt like I had to put the same beads and lace on the other side of the border.
 Then I had to add it to both the inner and outer rope borders.

 Before I started the inner rope border, I ran out of clear seed beads and lace and was wanting to work on it, not go shopping.
 Instead I started adding clear Swarovski crystals to the certain flowers and motifs in the center medallion.

-Then I thought, "If I've added crystals to the motifs in the center, I have to add them to the border motifs too!"
+Of course, then I thought, "If I've added crystals to the motifs in the center, I have to add them to the border motifs too!"

 So then I ran out of crystals and was out of seed beads and lace, and was having trouble finding these items in stores.
-I ended up buying crystals on ebay, but they took 3 weeks to ship from Hong Kong!
+I ended up buying crystals on ebay, but they took 3 weeks to ship from Hong Kong.

 In the meantime, my son brought home a nasty cold from preschool so all I wanted to do was sit around and listen to audiobooks and stitch beads on this quilt.
 That's when I began stitching on an individual delica seed bead inside every single 1/2" square in the gridded space of the quilt.